stevetoddy/API_Assignment/README.md

 ## */auth/register*

 ### Description
-- Admin user can register a new user with their email, password, first name and last name.
+- Admin user can register a new user with their email, password, first name, last name and admin status.
 - This endpoint will return the new users id, first name, last name, email and their admin status.

 ### Authorisation and Authentication: